apokryphus/advanced-combat-system/README.md

 - For **EVOLVING WEAPONS**:
    - Weapon level and/or rarity will change how each of the weapons look.
    - There are different silver and steel versions of each weapon, dependent upon if Geralt is holding a silver or steel weapon.
+   - Evolving weapons will change their appearance if Shades of Iron is installed.

 #### - Weapon Tier Appearance System For Evolving Weapons
 - **Tier I Weapon Appearance**